CoScale/docs/_docs_advanced/security.md

 All installed agent plugins are digitally signed by CoScale.
 This signature is verified when installing or updating plugins.

 The agent has a built-in access token (GUID) to authenticate with the CoScale platform.
 This token can always be revoked when necessary.

-## Automatic provisioning

-On installation our agent creates an agent.conf file containing a UID.
-This UID is used to identify the server on our platform.
-When creating an image it is important to remove the agent.conf file.
-If you don’t the agent will push metrics for the previous server and not add a new one.
-You can find the file in “/opt/coscale/agent/etc” on Linux or “C:/Program Files (x86)/CoScale/Agent/” on Windows.